-When we started Springs Homes, our goal was to create a “Client-Centric” company.
-One where both agents and staff could do what they are best at, for agents, this meant dealing with buyers and sellers.
+When we started Springs Homes, we aimed to create a “Client-Centric” company.
+One where both agents and staff could do what they are best at; for agents, this meant dealing with buyers and sellers.
 For staff, it meant focusing on their respective specialties like transaction management or real estate marketing.

 This meant we needed to have the flexibility and independence found in a boutique or independent real estate company.
 While large franchise companies are a popular option for many, the strict structure associated with these types of companies meant they would not be an option for us.

 We felt like the pace of changes in our industry required a company that could change direction quickly and the franchise structure wouldn’t allow that.
-Most big companies put the responsibility of the transaction squarely on the shoulders of the agent.
+Most big companies put the transaction’s responsibility squarely on the agent’s shoulders.
 This means they are responsible for the entire process from start to finish.
 No agent can possibly master the list of skills required to effectively price, market, negotiate, sell, and close a transaction.
-We also knew that agents that tried to do all of this were dropping the ball somewhere, usually in the customer service category.
+We also knew that agents who tried to do all this were dropping the ball somewhere, usually in the customer service category.

 Our focus was to create an environment where, as a company, our experts could handle the day to day tasks of real estate transaction management and marketing so the agents could put their focus back on providing their clients with exceptional service.